Programming-Hero-Next-Level-Development/assignment-3/README.md

       }
    ]
 ```
-- stack: Do this for both production and developmentb to evaluale your assignment
+- stack: " " // Do this for both production and development to evaluate your assignment

-                        ]
 ### Model:

-### User:
+### User Model:
 - _id
 - phoneNumber
-- role   → enums → [‘seller’,’buyer’]
+- role   → enums → [‘seller’,’ buyer’]
 - password
 - name
 - firstName
 - lastName
 - address
-- amount → Savings for buying cow
+- amount → Savings for buying the cow
+- createdAt
+- updatedAt

-### Cow:
+### Cow Model:

 -name: The name of the cow.
 -age: The age of the cow in years.